afunnydev/tinysociety/content/articles/2018-10-19-superb-143-sq-ft-container-tiny-house-with-exterior-plant-racks.md

 ![null](/img/exterior_city_1.jpg)

-<span class="figcaption">Nicely designed with a wooden palett on the wall.
-Image source: [tinyhouselisting](https://tinyhouselistings.com/listings/container-luxury-living-space-model-the-city). </span>
+<span class="figcaption">Nicely designed with a wooden palett mounted on the wall. <br/>Image source: [tinyhouselisting](https://tinyhouselistings.com/listings/container-luxury-living-space-model-the-city). </span>

 The model is divided between one open space for the living room, the kitchen and the bedroom and another closed section for the bathroom.

 ![null](/img/full_view_1.jpg)

-<span class="figcaption">Image source: [tinyhouselistings](https://tinyhouselistings.com/listings/container-luxury-living-space-model-the-city)</span>
+<span class="figcaption">The main space mixes the kitchen, the living room and a bedroom space <br/>Image source: [tinyhouselistings](https://tinyhouselistings.com/listings/container-luxury-living-space-model-the-city)</span>

 ## Living Room